djsauble/api-generator/README.md

       ]
     }

+If the list of runs should change, a `run:list` message will be broadcast to all registered clients.

 ###### Run details

-To get the raw data for a specific run:
+Get the raw data for a specific run.
+This is an expensive request, and should only be made at the point of need.

+**Request**

     {
-      type: 'runs:get',
+      type: 'run:get',
       data: {
         run: 'run-id',
         user: 'your-user-id',